Skip to main content

 Globe and Mail·Apr 28

-Parents and kids gathered to ask the government to bring back a law that would make the internet safer.
-They shared stories about the dangers they faced online and said it's taking too long to pass this law.
-They want the government to act quickly to protect people online.
+Parents and kids gathered to ask the government to bring back a bill that would make the internet safer.
+They want the government to act quickly to protect kids from harmful content they might see online.
+They feel like they have been waiting too long for this to happen.

 NDP’s only Quebec MP leaving for provincial politics, sources say